-3. The film must have won a Gold, Silver or Bronze Medal award in the Academy's 2024 Student Academy Awards competition in the Narrative or Alternative/Experimental categories.
+3. The film must have won a Gold, Silver or Bronze Medal award in the Academy's 2025 Student Academy Awards competition in the Narrative or Alternative/Experimental categories.

 All films must be submitted in a standard theatrical exhibition aspect ratio, in formats currently accepted by the Academy (see Paragraph II.A.1 above), no matter which other formats may have been used during their theatrical run or festival screening.
-Producers may provide screenings of films in specialized formats for Academy members, but attendance at such screenings is not required for voting purposes.

 - B. A short film qualifying under Paragraph II.A.1 above may not be exhibited publicly or distributed anywhere in any nontheatrical form until after its qualifying theatrical release.
 Nontheatrical public exhibition or distribution includes but is not limited to:

 - Broadcast and cable television

 - Pay Per View/Video on Demand

-- DVD distribution
+- DVD and/or streaming distribution

 - Inflight airline distribution

 - Internet transmission